ac-schmitt/pifco.org/README.md

 This is the single repo for the [pifco.org](https://pifco.org) website based on [Hugo](https://gohugo.io/).

 It uses GitHub Pages for publishing with default settings, content source is /docs from the master branch.
+Please use `git clone --recurse-submodules` to clone the repository to include the template.

 ## Template